How to Easily Fix Windows Update Error: Code 0x80070422, on Windows 10

 In your connection properties window, find "Internet Protocol Version 6 (IPv6)" and unmark the checkbox to disable it.
 Click "OK" to save changes and see if this helps to fix the "0x80070422" error.

-We hope that one of the methods described in this article solves the "0x80070422" issue, and you are now able to update Windows 10 without problems.
+We hope that one of the methods described in this article solves the "0x80070422" issue, and you can now update Windows 10 without problems.